dauren2089/-/README.md

-New project about authentication process.
+New project about authentication process, by using following modules:

-Before, I have installed:
 - bcrypt,
 - ejs,
 - express,